Lewis-walter7/Lewis-walter7/README.md

 - 👋 Hi, I’m @Lewis-walter7
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in machine learning and artificial intelligence
-- 🌱 I’m currently learning react Js and native
+- 🌱 I’m a pro in react, next js and android development
-- 💞️ I’m looking to collaborate on many projects
+- 💞️ I’m looking forward to collaborate on many projects
 - 📫

 <!---